Elenkosz/rivus/doc/contribution.rst

 Most importantly, use descriptive names and stick to one style and use it consequently.

-Regarding functions, variables, class etc. we follow the good advices of PEP8_.
+Regarding functions, variables, class etc. we follow the good advice of PEP8_.

 .. note::
   Functions: Please use an underscore like ``_spam_and_helps()`` for functions which should not be used outside of the sub-package (package). |br| Start function names without an underscore if they are meant to be used outside of the package/sub-package.
 E. g. ``flying_circus()``.